zemoustafa/structural_engineering_toolbox/README.md

 ### Structural Engineering Toolbox

-This library contains various tools to aid with structural design.
+Tools to help with structural design.

-More info to come.